ibm-cloud-docs/activity-tracker/templates-archiving.md

 To use these screens, you must customize them by entering the bucket name and the service ID that is used to authenticate and work with the bucket.
 {: note}

-## Scenarios
-{: #templates-scenarios}

-Use the following scenarios to learn where to deploy the template and how to use it:

-### Global events are managed through the Frankfurt {{site.data.keyword.at_short}} hosted event search instance
-{: #templates-scenarios-1}

-You can use these predefined views, dashboards, and screens to monitor archiving in any of the following scenarios:
-- If your account is configured to monitor auditing events by using the {{site.data.keyword.at_short}} hosted event search offering,

-For the {{site.data.keyword.at_short}} instance or for {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances that are running in your account,. to quickly deploy predefined views, dashboards, and screens in an {{site.data.keyword.at_short}} hosted event search instance. that you can use to view and monitor Cloud Object Storage resources and actions such as the status of archiving of your {{site.data.keyword.at_short}} instance..

-### Global events are managed through a custom {{site.data.keyword.at_short}} hosted event search instance
-{: #templates-scenarios-2}

-## Monitor archiving for {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances
-{: #templates-scenarios-3}

-Global events are managed through the Frankfurt {{site.data.keyword.at_short}} hosted event search instance.
-However you want to monitor archiving for 1 or more {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances in an account.